imuworks/MPU9250_VMA/README.md

 }
 ```

-Then you can get like this.
+Then the results would look like,

 Name | Max | Min
 -----|----:|----:
 magX |  50 | -50
 maxY |  50 | -50

-After setting offset value, you can get `magHorizDirection` as you expected.
+After setting offset values, the `magHorizDirection` will return more accurate output.

-Warning: Offset value changes by temperature or some reason.
-If you want to get high accuracy value, you should recheck the offset value.
+Warning: Offset values change by temperature or some reason.
+If you need high accuracy values, you should recheck the offset value.

 Example about auto calibration (calculating offset values) is [here](https://github.com/asukiaaa/MPU9250_asukiaaa/blob/master/examples/GetMagOffset/GetMagOffset.ino).